Skip to content

 Implications of directional gravity

-This simple experiment would clarify unresolved issues related to gravity.
-However, to the best of my knowledge, there has been no airborne gravity readings with the express purpose of verifying Newton’s predictions.
-We are still assuming that Newton was right about near surface gravity because he was right about high altitude orbits.
+However, to the best of my knowledge, there hasn’t been any airborne experiments with the express purpose of verifying Newton’s predictions.
+We still assume that Newton was right about near surface gravity because he was right about high altitude orbits.

 Leave a Reply